Maximizing Seaweed Growth on Autonomous Farms: A Dynamic Programming Approach for Underactuated Systems Navigating on Uncertain Ocean Currents: Introduction

-One solution could be floating, autonomous seaweed farms that roam the oceans while growing seaweed \cite{phykos, sherman2018seaweedpaddock}.
-The controller of such floating farms needs to be able to control their position to prevent stranding, colliding with ships, or drifting to nutrient-depleted waters where the seaweed dies.
-While these farms could be steered with powerful ship engines, the drag force of such farms is enormous which renders this approach prohibitively expensive.
-However, in our recent work, we demonstrated that an \ac{ASV} can navigate reliably by \textit{going with the flow}, using its minimal propulsion ($0.1 \frac{m}{s}$) strategically to nudge itself into ocean currents ($[0-2 \frac{m}{s}]$) that drift towards its destination \cite{wiggert.2022, doshi.2022}.
-This work has been extended to reduce the risk of stranding \cite{doering_CDC2023} and to fleets of vessels that navigate while staying connected in a local communication network \cite{hoischen_CDC2023}.
-In this paper, we investigate the implementation of a low-power steering paradigm in seaweed farming.
-Rather than focusing on reaching a target area, our objective is to maximize seaweed growth along the trajectory of the farms over extended periods, building upon prior research on optimal deterministic sea farming \cite{bhabra_et_al_Oceans2020,bhabra_MSThesis2021}.
-From the control perspective, there are four key challenges that we need to tackle.
-First, the currents that we want to leverage are non-linear and time-varying.
-Second, in realistic settings only coarse uncertain forecasts are available to plan on \cite{metzger2020validation, hycom, CopernicusGlobal,lermusiaux_et_al_O2006b,lermusiaux_JCP2006}.
-Third, the farm itself is \textit{underactuated} by which we mean that its propulsion is smaller than the velocity of the surrounding currents, so it cannot easily compensate for forecast errors.
-Lastly, we want to maximize seaweed growth over multiple weeks/months but forecasts from the leading providers are only 5-10 days long \cite{CopernicusGlobal, hycom} and similar to weather forecasts the uncertainty for long-time predictions is very high due to the chaotic system \cite{pinardi_et_al_preface_TheSea2017,pinardi_et_al_TheSea2017}. \mwnote{Use the headfigure to explain why long-term reasoning vs greedy is important (i.e. a close medium growth field and a further away high growth field).}.
-In control terms, we are tackling long-term horizon optimization of a state-dependent running cost with an underactuated agent in non-linear time-varying dynamics under uncertainty that increases over time.
+A promising solution could be non-tethered, autonomous seaweed farms that roam the oceans while growing seaweed \cite{phykos, sherman2018seaweedpaddock}.
+These floating farms needs to be able to control their position to prevent stranding, colliding with ships, or drifting to nutrient-depleted waters.
+While they could be steered with powerful ship engines, the power and hence energy costs are prohibitively high due to the drag force scaling quadratically with the relative velocity of the farm.
+Recent studies \cite{wiggert.2022, doshi.2022} demonstrated that an autonomous vessel can navigate reliably to nearby targets by \textit{going with the flow}, using its minimal propulsion ($0.1 \frac{m}{s}$) strategically to nudge itself into ocean currents ($[0-2 \frac{m}{s}]$) that drift towards its destination.
+These studies have been extended to reduce the risk of stranding by incorporating obstacles \cite{doering_CDC2023} and to multi-agent fleets of vessels that navigate while staying connected in a local communication network \cite{hoischen_CDC2023}.
+In this paper, we use this low-power steering paradigm for operating seaweed farms.
+In contrast to \cite{wiggert.2022, doshi.2022}, which solves navigating to a target within a 5-day forecast horizon, our objective is to maximize seaweed growth along the trajectory of the farms over longer periods beyond the forecast horizon.
+For an autonomous vessel operating approach, there are four key challenges that we need to address.
+First, the currents are non-linear and time-varying.
+Second, in realistic settings, only coarse uncertain forecasts are available \cite{metzger2020validation, hycom, CopernicusGlobal,lermusiaux_et_al_O2006b,lermusiaux_JCP2006}.
+Third, the farm itself is \textit{underactuated} by which we mean that its propulsion is smaller than the surrounding currents, so it cannot easily compensate for forecast errors.
+Lastly, we want to maximize seaweed growth over weeks but forecasts from the leading providers are only 5-10 days long \cite{CopernicusGlobal, hycom} and \mwnote{similar to weather forecasts} the uncertainty for long-time predictions is high \mwnote{due to the chaotic system} \cite{pinardi_et_al_preface_TheSea2017,pinardi_et_al_TheSea2017}. \mwnote{Use the headfigure to explain why long-term reasoning vs greedy is important (i.e. a close medium growth field and a further away high growth field).} In a nutshell, we are tackling long-term horizon optimization of a state-dependent running cost with an underactuated agent in non-linear time-varying dynamics under uncertainty that increases over time.
 The long-term dependency of seaweed growth means the objective cannot easily be decomposed into multiple short-term objectives.
+While we showcase the method specifically on autonomous seaweed farms, there are many other potential applications of using the environmental dynamics such as navigating over long timeframes in the currents e.g. for low-powered sensor systems or on the winds with balloons, zeppelins for sensing our atmosphere or building mesh networks for telecommunication.